Savvy Investors Look to Cattle Ranches

 Buying a ranch is often the culmination of a lifelong dream for many of our clients.
-Carving out time to revel in th e peace and solitude of sprawling acreage, as well as owning a unique place where unique memories are created in the outdoors are some of the top reasons that our clients come to us to connect them with the perfect ranch.
+Carving out time to revel in the peace and solitude of sprawling acreage, as well as owning a unique place where unique memories are created in the outdoors, are some of the top reasons that our clients come to us to connect them with the perfect ranch.
 There are many types of ranches and farms available for sale, and we aim to educate our clients as much as we can about trends in the market and the multitude of benefits that come from owning a ranch.

 WHAT IS GROWING RIGHT NOW

 Cattle ranches are experiencing steady and attractive growth as, in the current market, there is a “perfect storm” of factors that are driving up the price of cattle.
 After the economic recession in 2008, demand for expensive meat decreased dramatically.
-Demand for beef shrunk and prices were suppressed, which led to the supply of domestically raised cattle to shrink.
-US beef producers began finding other markets for their product abroad, which led to a limited supply of homegrown beef in the U.S.
+Demand for beef shrunk, and prices were suppressed, which led to the supply of domestically raised cattle to shrink.
+US beef producers began finding other markets for their products abroad, which led to a limited supply of homegrown beef in the U.S.

 As the United States came out of the financial crisis around 2011, demand grew for domestic beef again.
-Yet the supply of cattle was still so low that, over the ensuing years, cattle prices doubled and in some cases tripled every year since 2011.
+Yet the supply of cattle was still so low that, over the ensuing years, cattle prices doubled and, in some cases, tripled every year since 2011.
 For example, in 2011, a 900-pound steer was worth $1.10 per pound.
 However, since demand is back up, it is now worth $2.50 or $2.75 per pound, which is nearly triple what it was only four years ago.
 Another factor in this “perfect storm” is the high valuation of mother cows, also known as replacement heifers or brood cattle.
-Because cattle prices in general are so high, the replacement heifers are worth a lot more money to be processed than they are to be raised to bear their own calves.
+Because cattle prices, in general, are so high, the replacement heifers are worth a lot more money to be processed than they are to be raised to bear their own calves.
 Therefore, brood cattle numbers are staying stagnant, which means cattle supply isn’t growing.
 The demand remains high, supply remains low, and the market is currently supporting the maintenance of this trend over the next few years.

 WHY CATTLE IS A GOOD INVESTMENT